rafaelmartins/blohg/docs/write.rst

 Commiting your post/page
 ------------------------

-After finish your post and preview it on your browser, feel free to commit your reStructuredText to the repo as usual.
+After finishing your post and previewing it in your browser, commit your reStructuredText to the repo as usual.